keajs/kea-docs/docs/concepts.md

 where on the action `selectUser(id)`, you run a listener that takes the stored value of `users`, filters it to finds the selected user and then calls another action `setUser` to store this value in the `user` reducer.

+Such an approach will violate the [single source of truth](https://en.wikipedia.org/wiki/Single_source_of_truth) principle.
+You will end up with two copies of this one user in your store.
+If you change something in `user`, should you also change the same data in `users`?

 Instead, on `selectUser(id)`, store `selectedUserId` in a reducer.
 Then create a new selector `user` that combines `selectedUserId` and `users` to dynamically find the selected user.